AleCisMar/VirTaK/README.md

 # VirTaK (Virus Taxonomy from Kmers)

 VirTaK is intended to quickly relate a virus with known taxonomy to a metagenomic assembled virus.
 It is based on a k-mer (default = 4-mer) profile database build from complete genomes within the ICTV Virus Metadata Resource (https://ictv.global/vmr).
-For each query assembly in fasta format it will calculate a k-mer (default = 4-mer) profile and search for the virus with the least dissimilar profile (Bray-Curtis dissimilarity) in the kmer profile database.
+For each query assembly in fasta format it will calculate a k-mer (default = 4-mer) profile and search for the n (default = 10) viruses with the least dissimilar profiles (Bray-Curtis dissimilarity) in the kmer profile database.

 ## Dependencies